casper-network/docs/source/docs/casper/resources/tutorials/advanced/cross-contract.md

 #[no_mangle]
 pub extern "C" fn call() {

-    // create a new vector - this will be the signature of the entrypoint let mut vec = Vec::new();
+    // create a new vector - this will be the signature of the entry point let mut vec = Vec::new();
     vec.push(Parameter::new("new_message", CLType::String));
     vec.push(Parameter::new("hello_world_contract", CLType::Key));